specialprocedures/igdr.ch/content/posts/air-pollution.md

 tags: ["Covid", "Environment"]
 ---

-_This article was originally published at [OC Media](https://oc-media.org/analysis-air-pollution-in-tbilisi-nearly-halved-by-covid-19-measures/).
-Photo: A factory in Rustavi.
-Tamuna Chkareuli/OC Media._
+_This article was originally published at [OC Media](https://oc-media.org/analysis-air-pollution-in-tbilisi-nearly-halved-by-covid-19-measures/)._

 **Particulate matter in Tbilisi’s air has fallen by as much as 45% following the introduction of measures to combat the spread of COVID-19, according to analysis of air quality data by CRRC Georgia.**